• Skip to primary navigation

 of malice and ill-will towards the accused husband and his co-accused, all of

 whom are hereby acquitted of the offences they stand charged with.
+As discussed

 above, the complainant Sanjay lata and her father Sham Sunder stand proved to